UNINETTSigma2/documentation/apps/nco.md

 ## Running NCO

-To load the NCO module, run in the terminal
+To load a NCO module, run in the terminal

-    module load NCO/4.6.6-intel-2017a
+    module load NCO/<version>

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.